chrisherb/flechtbox/README.md

 To manipulate parameters, use ctrl+up/down or K/J.

-To set the minimum/maximum value of a control, press PageDown/PageUp or ctrl+j/ctrl+k
+To set the minimum/maximum value of a control, press PageDown/PageUp or ctrl+j/ctrl+k or, when a slider is selected, press space to toggle the min/max value.

 Other keybinds: